Maple Shade Township, New Jersey: Local government

 Maple Shade Township operates within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Council-Manager (Plan E) form of municipal government, implemented based on the recommendations of a Charter Study Commission as of January 1, 1975.
 The township is one of 42 (of the 564) municipalities statewide that use this form of government.
 The governing body is comprised of a five-member Township Council, whose members are elected at-large in partisan elections to serve four-year terms of office on a staggered basis, with either two or three seats up for election in even-numbered years as part of the November general election.
 At a reorganization meeting held during the first week of January after each election, the Council selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2023, members of the Maple Shade Township Council are Mayor Sandra Nunes (D, term on committee and as mayor ends December 31, 2022), Deputy Mayor Charles Kauffman (D, term on committee and as deputy mayor ends 2022), Steve Schmidt (D, 2024), Claire B. Volpe (D, 2024) and J. Nelson Wiest (D, 2024).
+As of 2023, members of the Maple Shade Township Council are Mayor Charles Kauffman (D, term on committee ends December 31, 2026; term as mayor ends 2023), Deputy Mayor Steve Schmidt (D, term on committee ends 2024; term as deputy mayor ends 2023), Sandra Nunes (D, 2026), Claire B. Volpe (D, 2024) and J. Nelson Wiest (D, 2024).

 Federal, state and county representation

 Maple Shade Township is located in the 1st Congressional District and is part of New Jersey's 6th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Maple Shade Township had been in the 7th state legislative district.